ike10/NodeJS-kickstarter/README.md

 # NodeJS QuickStart
-NodeJS QuickStart is a simple template for kickstarting Node.js projects.
+NodeJS QuickStart is a simple template for kick-starting Node.js projects.
 This template automates the process of creating a new Node.js project, initializing a Git repository, and pushing it to your GitHub account, all using a convenient Bash script.

 ## Getting Started
 Follow these steps to get your Node.js project up and running quickly: